solarus-games/children-of-solarus/readme.txt

 - the quest data archive ("data.solarus") in /usr/local/share/solarus/ChildrenOfSolarus/
 - a script called "ChildrenOfSolarus" in /usr/local/bin/

-The zsdx script launches solarus with the appropriate command-line argument to specify the quest path.
+The ChildrenOfSolarus script launches solarus with the appropriate command-line argument to specify the quest path.
 This means that you can launch the ChildrenOfSolarus quest with the command: